Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

-Another situation where variable elimination can be efficient is when the graph associated to the graphical model is chordal (any cycle of length 4 or more has a chord i.e., an edge connecting two non adjacent vertices in the cycle), the size of the largest clique being low.
-The reason is the following.
-In Figure 2, new edges are created between neighbors of the eliminated vertex.
-If this neighborhood is a clique, no new edge is added.
-A vertex whose neighborhood is a clique is called a simplicial vertex.
-Chordal graphs have the property that there exists an elimination order of the vertices such that every vertex during elimination process is simplicial.
-Then, there exists an elimination order such that no fill-in edges are created.
-Thus, the largest size of $N_i$ is no more than the size of a clique, and is equal to or less than the size of the largest clique in the graph.
-Let us note that a tree is a chordal graph in which all edges and only edges are cliques.
+Another situation where variable elimination can be efficient is when the graph associated to the graphical model is \emph{chordal} (any cycle of length four or more has a chord i.e., an edge connecting two non adjacent vertices in the cycle), and when the size of the largest clique is low.
+The rationale for this interesting property is explained intuitively here.
+In Figure \ref{fig: one step elim}, new edges are created between neighbours of the eliminated vertex.
+If this neighbourhood is a clique, no new edge is added.
+A vertex whose neighbourhood is a clique is called a \emph{simplicial vertex}.
+Chordal graphs have the property that there exists an elimination order of the vertices, such that every vertex during the elimination process is simplicial \citep{HABIB2009}.
+Consequently, there exists an elimination order such that no fill-in edges are created.
+Thus, the size of a transitional $N_i$'s is dictated by the size of the clique formed by the neighbours of $i$ Let us note that a tree is a chordal graph, in which all edges and only edges are cliques.
 Hence, for a tree, simplicial vertices are vertices of degree one.
-Then, elimination of degree one vertices on a tree is an example of simplicial elimination on a chordal graph.
+The elimination of degree one vertices on a tree is an example of simplicial elimination on a chordal graph.

 For arbitrary graphs, if the maximal scope size of the intermediate $\psi_{N_i}$ functions created during variable elimination is too large, then memory and time required for the storage and computation quickly exceed computer capacities.
 Depending on the chosen elimination order, this maximal scope can be reasonable from a computational point of view, or too large.
 So again, the choice of the elimination order is crucial.
+In the case of CHMM, we can imagine two different elimination orders: either time slice per time slice, or chain by chain (we omit the observed variables that are known and do not have to be eliminated).
+For the first order, starting from the oriented graph of Figure~\ref{Fig:CoupledHMM}, we first moralise it.
+Then, elimination of the variables $H_T^i$ of the last time step does not add any fill-in edges.
+However, when eliminating variables $H_{T-1}^i$ for $1 \leq i \leq I-1$, due to the temporal dependences between chain, we create an intermediate potential function depending of $I+1$ variables ($H_{T-1}^I$ and the $H_{T-2}^i$ for all chains).
+And when successively eliminating temporal slices, the maximal size of the intermediate potential functions created is $I+1$.
+For the second elimination order, still starting from the moralised version of the oriented graph, after eliminating all variables $H_t^1$ for $1 \leq t \leq T-1$, we create an intermediate potential function depending of $T+1$ variables ($H_T^1$ and $H_{t}^2$ for all $t$).
+And when successively eliminating chains, the maximal size of the intermediate potential functions created is $T+1$.
+So depending on the values of $I$ and $T$, we will not select the same elimination order.